 Who is a good candidate for PRP?

-This treatment is not ideal for those who have blood disorders, undergoing anticoagulation therapy, anemia or an active infection.
+This treatment is not ideal for those who have blood disorders & are undergoing anticoagulation therapy, have anemia or an active infection.

-Hair Restoration: Those who are the beginning stages of thinning hair, that still have partially active hair follicles.
-Those with advanced hair loss may see results at a slower rate or require more treatment.
+Hair Restoration: Those who are the beginning stages of thinning hair, and who still have partially active hair follicles.